ow2-proactive/proactive-python-client/README.md

 #### TaskB: Consuming the result variable

 `TaskB`, which has a dependency on `TaskA`, can access the result produced by `TaskA`.
-This is done by iterating over the `results` object, which contains the outcomes of all predecessor tasks `TaskB` is dependent on.
+This is achieved by iterating over the `results` object, which encompasses the outcomes of all predecessor tasks that `TaskB` is dependent on.

 ```python
 ...